 Drive through Bear Country U.S.A. and spot elk, mountain lions, black bears and more.
 The ultimate wildlife viewing experience is at Custer State Park.
 Drive the Wildlife Loop and you may get caught in a buffalo traffic jam.
 But who’s complaining when you’re so close to such a majestic animal?

 When you’ve had your fill of wildlife, explore something weird.
 Just outside Rapid City, the Cosmos Mystery Area in Keystone will have everyone questioning the laws of physics.
 There’s also Evans Plunge in Hot Springs, which at first glance looks like any other water park but is actually fed by a natural thermal spring.
-Keep the good times going in Rapid City at Game On!, a high-tech adventure center where childhood games are interactive and fun for all ages.

 There are some major monuments in these parts, including Mount Rushmore National Memorial.
 Nearby kid-friendly activities include zip lines, obstacle courses, slides, and cave and mine tours.
 Check out Rushmore Tramway Adventures, Rush Mountain Adventure Park and Big Thunder Gold Mine.
 Ride the 1880 Train if you’re looking for something more relaxed.
 You’ll catch amazing views of the Black Hills between Hill City and Keystone.
 Commemorate your day with a family selfie at the world’s largest Smokey Bear statue.